Best Headphones Under 30 Dollars

-But, surprising as it may be, they’ve all been rather good.
-So, in direct contrast to the top-of-the-line speakers featured in my last two articles, here’s a list of my favourite budget headphones that I’ve owned.
+But, surprising as it may be, they have all been rather good.
+So, in direct contrast to the top-of-the-line speakers featured in my last two articles, here’s a list of my favorite budget headphones that I’ve owned.
 They may have their flaws, but all of the models listed below have served my purposes, even if only for a few months.

 Skullcandy Riot – RRP US$19.99